 May you fulfill your hopes and dreams in 2018.

-If you are hoping to improve your English in 2018, contact me for private English lessons, in person or by Skype.
+If you are hoping to improve your English this year, contact me for private English lessons, in person or by Skype.